Zion National Park Coolest Things To Do

 Temple of Sinawava

-Even made a few friends along the way.
+The wildlife in Zion is quite abundant as well.
+We even made a few friends along the way.

 The park staff are repeatedly mentioning that Memorial Day weekend is the busiest time of the year at Zion.
 They did have extra volunteers working to help with the crowds.
 We hiked Angels Landing, Hidden Canyon Trail and Weeping Rock on a Saturday.
 Surprisingly, throughout the entire day, we didn’t notice the massive crazy crowds within the park.
 Of course, several folks are standing in line to catch the shuttles.
 As a result of shuttles running on such a timely manner (probably every 3-5 minutes), people are not waiting very long at all.